metaanalysisR/metaquant/README.md

 ## Overview

 The `metaquant` package provides functions for estimating means, standard deviations, and visualizing distributions using quantile summary data.
 It is designed with a focus on meta-analyses of continuous outcomes, especially when studies report only quantile-based information (e.g., medians, quartiles, or extremes).
-By leveraging flexible quantile-based distributions, `metaquant` enables researchers to integrate quantile summary measures into a comprehensive meta-analysis framework.
+Using flexible quantile-based distributions, `metaquant` enables researchers to integrate quantile summary measures into a comprehensive meta-analysis framework.

 ## Installation